wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/5-implement-azure-ad-connect-pass-through-authentication.md

  -  Support for user sign-in into all web browser-based applications and into Microsoft Office client applications that use [modern authentication](https://www.microsoft.com/microsoft-365/blog/2015/11/19/updated-office-365-modern-authentication-public-preview/?azure-portal=true).
  -  Sign-in usernames can be either the on-premises default username (userPrincipalName) or another attribute configured in Azure AD Connect (known as Alternate ID).
- -  It works seamlessly with [conditional access](/azure/active-directory/active-directory-conditional-access-azure-portal) features such as Multi-Factor Authentication (MFA) to help secure your users.
+ -  It works seamlessly with [conditional access](/azure/active-directory/active-directory-conditional-access-azure-portal) features such as multifactor authentication to help secure your users.
  -  It's integrated with cloud-based [self-service password management](/azure/active-directory/authentication/active-directory-passwords-overview), including password writeback to on-premises Active Directory and password protection by banning commonly used passwords.
  -  Multi-forest environments are supported if there are forest trusts between your AD forests and if name suffix routing is correctly configured.
  -  It's a free feature, and you don't need any paid editions of Azure AD to use it.